forbesjon2/shoeBotGUI/README.md

 # shoeBotGUI
-java swing GUI thats not functional atm because I dont have the API endpoints for certain webstores
+Java Swing GUI that's not functional at the moment because I dont have the API endpoints for certain webstores.

 ## Create Accounts page
 Attempting to use sonya75's NikeAccountGenerator with the proxies registered on this application.
-Or I may en up doing this in the application itself.

 ![alt text](https://github.com/forbesjon2/shoeBotGUI/blob/master/data/images/0.PNG)